Indonesian Food: 20 Traditional Dishes of Indonesia

 Photo Credit: Orangescale Studio

+Mie Ayam is a chicken noodle dish.
 The wheat noodles are served al dente, with a bit of oil, soy sauce, and garlic.
 The chicken meat is cooked in soy sauce and traditional Indonesian spices.
+Some recipes also include mushrooms and spring onions.

 Gado Gado